EPW80/Gift-List/README.md

 # Gift List

 Welcome to the Gift List repository!
+An application which gives out gifts, but only to names on the list.
+The catch is that on the server you are only allowed to store one 32 byte value in the server memory.
+This 32 byte value has to be enough for the server to be able to determine who is on the list.
 Here's a quick guide on how to set it up and understand its structure.

 ## Initial Setup